Last Modified: 29 Sep 2014

 Days 8-9 Song Kul Lake

-Please note that trips running in May to mid-June, October and November Will not visit Song-Kul Lake as temperatures will be below freezing.
-Instead you will stay in yurts on the Southern shore of Lake Issyk-Kul.
-You will need to remain flexible with these itineraries as temperatures can vary.
+Please note that trips running in May to mid-June, October and November will not visit Song-Kul Lake as temperatures will be below freezing.
+Instead we will stay in yurts on the Southern shore of Lake Issyk-Kul.
+We will need to remain flexible with these itineraries as temperatures can vary.